mehrab-abrar/Raspberry-Pi-Voice-Assistant/README.md

 ### Step 2: Obtaining OpenAI API Keys

 We will use the OpenAI API to generate a text response.
-•	Sign up to  OpenAI account.
-•	Navigate to the API keys section and generate new API keys if you haven't already.
-•	Copy the API key and save for later use in your Python script.
+* Go to [OpenAI Developer Platform API Keys Page](ttps://platform.openai.com/api-keys) and Log in/ Sign up with your student account.
+* Now click on "Create new secret key" and give your key a name of your choice.
+Create secret key and copy this key to a notepad/ text document to your computer.
+We will use this API key in the python script of the voice assistant.

 ### Step 2: Installing Dependencies

-* Connect your Raspberry Pi to the internet.
+* Connect your Raspberry Pi to the WiFi/ internet.
 * Open the terminal on your Raspberry Pi.

 Lets check for updates and upgrades first.